You are here

 How does the disclosure process work?

-After an employee makes a disclosure of wrongdoing to their senior manager or deputy head, an investigation is started internally.
+After an employee makes a disclosure of wrongdoing to their senior manager or deputy's head an investigation is started internally.
 If after 30 days the issue has not been resolved to the satisfaction of the employee, disclosure can be made to:

 - the deputy minister responsible for the PSA;